ChrstphrHll/npc_gen/students/Guliemos Nym.md

 year: 4
 guild: Fiesn
 partyID: 13
+tags:
+- Half-Elf
+- Fighter
+- Diplomacy
+- 4th
+- Fiesn
 ---
 # Guliemos Nym
 ---
 ### Description
 - 4th year Half-Elf Fighter in Fiesn
-- curly white hair that's done up in a top knot, Amber eyes, and Dark Tan skin
+- curly white hair that's done up in a top knot, Pale Green eyes, and Dark Tan skin
 - Is Solemn and Critical, and has Affection as their ideal

 ### Organizations